BluedenW/p8105_hw6_zl2977/Assignment-6.md

 there are some outliers.

-We now identify the 2.5% and 97.5% quantiles to provide a 95% confidence interval for these two quantities
+We now identify the 2.5% and 97.5% quantiles to provide a 95% confidence interval for these two quantities.

 ``` r
 quantile(r2_data$r.squared, c(.025, .975))%>%